Check the current stock levels of Fanatec's most popular products

 View more info about the CSL Elite Wheel PS4 – Shop now on Fanatec’s official store.

 The Thrustmaster T300, more so than other wheels, suffers with a light feeling when driving Formula 1 cars.
 However the wheel itself becomes rather heavy when making large inputs, such as during slower hairpin corners.
 To combat this we recommend taking out all wheel damping.
 The below settings should allow for maximum force feedback detail to come through the wheel of the Thrustmaster.

-The settings below are based on Force Feedback recommendations from David Greco.
-From there we tweaked these further to suit our preference.
+These settings should give you a good base to work from, but feel free to adjust them up or down to suit your own driving style.
 We would recommend increasing the throttle linearity to 20 to give a slightly softer initial input on the throttle.
 This helps to avoid wheel spin on corner exit, and lets you better manage the throttle Also we increased the brake saturation to 5 to give a little extra responsiveness to the pedal.

 This depends on the wheel you are using.
 For example a Fanatec CSL Elite can be run at 100% FFB strength as it is a weaker wheel.
 However you would want to run a direct drive wheel at 100% FFB as it would be too strong.
 View our list for full settings.

 A torque key is provided with Fanatec direct drive wheels to allow you to unlock the full strength of the wheel.
 This is so you can lock the strength to a weaker setting to avoid people injuring themselves.
 The strength of direct drive wheels is so strong that it can really hurt someone younger.